davidsami/rb3_driver/README.md

 What are the dependencies / how do I compile it?
 ------------------------------------------------

-This fork has been successfully compiled under Linux and Windows (using MinGW32/MSYS).
+This fork has been successfully compiled under Linux and Windows (using MSYS2 for 64-bit systems, or MSYS and MinGW32 for 32-bit systems).

 The main dependencies are libusb (http://libusb.org/) and PortMidi (http://portmedia.sourceforge.net/portmidi/).